 As truck drivers often work long hours, including during the nighttime, utilizing older truck drivers can be dangerous, as they may be unable to perceive vehicles in their blind spots when changing lanes.
 Certain 18-wheelers, large trucks, and semi-trucks have large rear, right, and left blind spots, which makes lane changing difficult.
 If a truck driver is fatigued, inattentive, or simply has difficulty seeing, your car might find itself unexpectedly sideswiped by a truck that is unaware of your location.
 This may push your vehicle into oncoming traffic, causing serious, if not fatal, injuries.

 For Questions About Your Truck Accident, Contact an Experienced National Truck Accident Lawyer Today

 If you have been involved in a trucking accident and you believe the truck driver’s age or health may have contributed to the cause, it is important to contact attorneys who understand the complex federal health and safety regulations imposed upon older truck drivers.
 The attorneys at McEwen & Kestner are the nation’s leading truck injury lawyers, with a reputation for success representing clients injured in trucking accidents.
-For questions about your truck accident, contact their Minnesota office today for a FREE, no-risk consultation at (800) 732-3070.
+For questions about your truck accident, contact their Pennsylvania office today for a FREE, no-risk consultation at (800) 732-3070.